 Are my IUD and cup a good match?

 Are there any contraindications to using a menstrual cup to collect your flow when you have a copper IUD or a hormonal IUD?
-Are cups and IUDs a good match?
-That’s a great question!
+Are the cup and the IUD good friends?
+That’s a very good question!

-As more and more young women, teens, and adults move away from oral and hormonal contraception and opt for an IUD, it’s essential to know whether you can safely use a menstrual cup.
+At a time when many young women, teenagers, and adults are turning away from **oral and hormonal contraception** and choosing an IUD instead, it’s essential to know whether you can safely use a **menstrual cup**.

-So, IUDs and menstrual cups: are they compatible?
+So, IUD and cup—are they compatible?
 What do gynecologists and doctors say?
-If so, what precautions should you take?
+If yes, what precautions should you take?
 What are the proven risks?
-And what about the so-called suction effect?
+And what about the famous suction effect?
 Myth or reality?
-Can a cup really suction out an IUD?
+Can a cup really pull out an IUD?
 Can a cup displace an IUD?

-Today, Louloucup is focusing on a central and very important question regarding women’s intimacy.
+Louloucup is taking a closer look today at a central and very important question of female intimacy.

-Are you curious about the menstrual cup, how to use it, which model to buy, or what size to choose?
+You’re wondering about the menstrual cup, how to use it, which model to buy, which size to pick?

-Find valuable information in our complete menstrual cup guide and in our Louloucup Menstrual Cup User Manual.
+Find all the key information in our complete menstrual cup guide and in our Louloucup Menstrual Cup User Manual.

 What is an IUD?

-The IUD is a very effective contraceptive method.
-The name can be confusing, but of course, an IUD does not make you sterile!
+The IUD is a very effective method of contraception.
+The name can be misleading, but of course an IUD does not make you sterile!
 Not at all.
-Just like the pill, patch, or implant, it’s simply a way to prevent unwanted pregnancies.
+Just like the pill, the patch or the implant, for example, it’s simply a contraceptive method to prevent unplanned pregnancies.

-Known as an IUD, intrauterine device, or IUS, intrauterine system, the IUD comes in two very different versions:
+Called an IUD, intrauterine device, or IUS, intrauterine system, the coil comes in two very different versions:

 - the copper IUD,